Kastureema/tic-tac-toe/README.md

 - lifting state into a parent component when refactoring components
 - implementing immutability using array slice() method
 - assigning a key to a list
+- use of array map() method to transform one array into another